DL_POLY 5: Calculation of system properties on the fly for very large systems via massive parallelism: Introduction

 We found that the nature of the damage and defects in these structures were new and could not be extrapolated from lower-energy events.
 This had a clear value from scientific perspective and showed that, as is often the case in physics, exploring new length- and energy-scales brings about new effects \cite{Zarkadoula_2013}.

-Running these very large simulations, not only brought scientific insights, but also computational insights.
-First, the size of a single configuration of 100 million atoms (position data only, in \AA{} with one significant figure) in ASCII is $\sim$3.5GB.
-For comparison, the standard \dlp{} format requires $\sim$5 times more data for structural data (15 GB) with an additional $\sim$2 times more if velocity data is needed (25GB).
-In an MD simulation, certain structural and dynamical properties (for example, viscosity or velocity correlation functions) often need over 10,000-100,000 configurations to be computed, requiring usually two orders of magnitude more timesteps in order to get good-quality data.
-This means that a single trajectory file of this type for a 1 million atom system will require $\sim$0.1-1 PB of storage.
+Running these very large simulations, not only brought scientific insights, but also computational insights highlighting the scale of the data.
+In single precision, the uncompressed positions of 100 million atoms for one timestep costs approximately 1.2GB of disc storage.
+Computed velocity and force data brings this to 3.6GB.
+In an MD simulation, certain structural and dynamical properties (for example, viscosity or velocity correlation functions, momentum currents, and radial distribution functions) often need over 10,000-100,000 configurations to be computed, requiring usually two orders of magnitude more timesteps in order to get good-quality data.
+For such analysis the data requirement reaches 100's of Terabytes.
 On the other hand, the work file system of a high-performance facility such as UK's ARCHER2 service \cite{archer2} has a total of 10.2 PB \cite{archer-storage} to be shared between all users (a maximum of 60 TB allocated to a single project or team).
-Therefore, the trajectory files of very large systems become impossible to store, let alone process, on high-performance computing facilities.
+Going beyond to 1 billion atoms will require Petabytes of data and yet simulations of this magnitude are increasingly being performed \cite{nguyen2021billion, singharoy2019atoms, dommer2023covidisairborne, stevens2023molecular}.
+The magnitude of these storage requirements presents a significant storage challenge which must be addressed before any post-processing to obtain results.

 Second, a high-performance computing facility such as ARCHER2 spends a significant amount of its time writing the data rather than actually carrying out the numerical simulation, which is an inefficient way of utilising the HPC resource.
 Even with efficient parallelisation of writing data to storage, a best outcome means that writing a single sample configuration costs as much in CPU time as a timestep.
 In the case of 100 million atoms run on 65,000 processors, this fraction was in excess of 5\% for a full production run, including reading and writing.
 This implies that each simulation run involving writing the trajectory file, even if feasible in terms of file size, wastes considerable compute power.
 Furthermore, the larger the simulation (in model size and time evolution) and the larger the count of processors used to run it, the larger the waste.